KasperKnop/WEB1/docs/01-web-infrastructure-and-html.md

 ## Preparation :books:

+In your first session, we’ll cover how the web works — from internet basics to how browsers load sites — and dive into HTML fundamentals to build your first web page.
+You’ll also get set up with VS Code.
+Let’s get started!

 ### Web Infrastructure

 Start by watching the video below.
-It introduces the core infrastructure behind the web - from how the internet works to how browsers retrieve and display websites - covering essential concepts like IP addresses, DNS, HTTP, and the client-server model.
+It introduces the core infrastructure behind the web — from how the internet works to how browsers retrieve and display websites — covering essential concepts like IP addresses, DNS, HTTP, and the client-server model.

 <iframe class="video" src="https://drive.google.com/file/d/1yZIrnc5s_JVPRzkFlq5-Nsv4iGTZjnDu/preview" allowfullscreen></iframe>